 You'll quickly find factoring companies are people who know business.
 In fact, many owners and officers in factoring companies began in the banking industry.
 These people know what cash flow and income statements are all about.
 They know the many challenges that small business owners encounter, both in the market and within the business.
 Factoring companies are built on knowledgeable business people, often entrepreneurs themselves at one time.

 Invoice factoring companies have the significant advantage of small business lending that precedes and goes beyond what a software algorithm can produce.
 Accounts receivable factoring is and always will rely on the underlying assets of the business, in particular, their accounts receivable.
 No transparency or historical data or online signals can replace the risk mitigation achieved by securing the accounts receivable assets of a small business borrower.
 It's baked into the successful financial method of invoice factoring that meets the needs of high-risk small businesses.

 One main reason that the factoring industry hasn't focused on large-scale marketing programs is they value the quality of clients, not just the quantity.
-Accounts receivable factoring involves time spent with clients, not online interfaces.
+Accounts receivable financing involves time spent with clients, not online interfaces.
 Sure, factoring companies utilize computers and software technology to quicken and ensure processes, but the technology of doing business isn't the focus of doing business.
 People run businesses, not machines or software.
 Factoring companies know this well.